wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-dispatch.md

 **Q: Why are some algorithms NumPy-only?**

-These algorithms depend on SciPy functions (constrained optimization, sparse linear algebra, nearest-neighbor statistics) that do not yet support the Array API standard.
-As SciPy adds Array API support for these functions, SysIdentPy will progressively remove the restrictions.
+These algorithms depend on NumPy/SciPy functions (convolution, constrained optimization, sparse linear algebra, nearest-neighbor statistics) that do not yet support the Array API standard.
+As portable equivalents become available, SysIdentPy will progressively remove the restrictions.

 **Q: Is the numerical result identical between backends?**